Egyptian court hands ex-president Mursi another life sentence

 Qatar had supported Mursi, who is in jail along with thousands of Brotherhood members, many of whom have been sentenced to death on separate charges.

-Sisi says the Brotherhood poses a serious threat to security despite the crackdown, which has weakened what was once Egypt’s most organized political group.

-Reporting by Omar Fahmy and Haitham Ahmed; Writing by Eric Knecht; Editing by Jon Boyle
+Sisi says the Brotherhood poses a serious threat to security despite the crackdown, which has weakened what was once Egypt’s most organised political group.
+(Reporting by Omar Fahmy and Haitham Ahmed; Writing by Eric Knecht; Editing by Mark Potter)